IMSEONGJUN/SwiftyLRUCache/README.md

 - Custom Swift Cache Object using LRU Algorithm
 - used Double Linked-list and Hash Map data structure
 - Hash Map is for fast search to find a Node
-- Double Linked-list is a storage for more efficient insertion than Array and fast deletion with Hash Map
+- Double Linked-list is a storage for more efficient insertion than Array and fast deletion in the middle of Nodes with Hash Map
 - and most important reason to use Double Linked-list is to find least recently used Node, that is to say the tail in Double Linked-list